 Microsoft Teams strives to improve the heart of every successful project: good communication and team collaboration.
 Stakeholders, managers and teams must set expectations, deliver directions and collaborate for greater productivity.
 Whether people are under one roof or distributed across the globe, a shared platform with an open channel for communicating is the glue that holds projects together.

 The market is saturated with team collaboration apps that promise the moon, but often deliver far less.
 Microsoft Teams is a dominant player in the field and with good reason.
 Microsoft offers a suite of products that are designed to keep businesses working more efficiently.

-Is Microsoft Teams the one tool you need to deliver a project on time and within budget?
+Is Microsoft Teams a new Microsoft Project alternative?
+Is it the one tool you need to deliver a project on time and within budget?
 No. But that doesn’t mean it isn’t useful.
 The Microsoft Teams app has a lot of benefits, and when used with a dynamic project management software, can give you everything you need to plan, monitor and report on your project right at your fingertips.

 What is Microsoft Teams?

 The Microsoft Teams app is a chat-based collaborative platform for online meetings and other business communication needs.
 It is used to keep teams connected and organized.

 The tool also features video conferencing, screen sharing and group chats.
 There’s even a “together mode” that makes it appear that you and whoever you’re talking with are in the same room.
 For collaboration beyond conversing, there is file sharing.

 Microsoft Teams is part of Microsoft 365, which features its Office apps, cloud service and security.
 Though it was only introduced in 2017, it has become a go-to tool for small to medium-sized businesses.
 It costs $5 per month, per user.

 The popularity of MS Teams is easily explained.
 As work grows increasingly online and teams work remotely, they require a collaboration platform that can keep people connected in real time, and working productively together becomes a paramount concern for businesses.